1st September 2018 – Updated

 [* Up until September 2018 the only exception to this was US College events where the SPWAR used an adjusted average of the Golfstat and Golfweek head-to-head collegiate rankings (placing more emphasis on events played) to make in-season periodic ranking point allocations.
 For NCAA Division I this was done six times a year; two inputs in the autumn and four through the spring.
 As the SPWAR spring inputs were added more players were included, rising from the top 275 at the end of February to 692 before the Regional Championships started.
 When it gets to the important end of season Regional and National Championships the SPWAR is of course updated immediately.
 The WAGR has always included US College regular season events as they occurred.
 From September 2018 Mr. Solomon started to deal with U.S. College events individually thus removing this historic timing anomoly in the SPWAR.]

-9. Anyone who follows Golf Bible on Twitter or has read my website articles knows I analyse both rankings carefully.
+11. Anyone who follows Golf Bible on Twitter or has read my website articles knows I analyse both rankings carefully.
 I often look at the WAGR and think ‘that ranking doesn’t look right’.
 I have also had correspondence with many players and parents expressing confusion over specific WAGR’s.
 Look at some of the GB&I and USA Men’s team selections to also see what the selectors think too.
-I have never looked at the SPWAR and questioned a ranking – the list just makes sense – and I have never heard a single piece of criticism of it.
+I have never looked at the SPWAR and questioned a ranking – the list just makes sense – and I rarely hear it criticised.
 If you look down both lists you will find some glaring ranking anomalies.
 In my opinion they always favour the SPWAR when assessed properly (and normally can be explained by one of the weaknesses listed above).